v2sCollections/Constellation/README.md

 ![](https://s11.gifyu.com/images/SgFpm.png)

-- Decreased enemy hearing accuracy when you're hidden behind obstacles, improving your stealth by reducing their ability to detect you out of sight.
+- Reduced sound players produce when they are out of line of sight.
-- Always loot armour from NPCs wearing it.
+- Increases the travel distance of the horizontal boost.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)